CMakePP/CMaize/docs/src/developer/design/overview.rst

    package managers, is covered by the PackageManager component.

 :ref:`object_oriented`
-   The guts of CMaize is object-oriented.
+   The internals of CMaize are object-oriented.
 Internally, CMaize has adopted the `CMakePP Language`_.